 Justification

-The L-band is suitable for audio PMSE applications.
-For daily productions in certain countries 96 MHz of UHF TV band interleaved spectrum is needed.
+The 1452-1492 MHz band is primarily suitable for those PMSE applications which are enabled by audio transmissions as these applications generally operate on a secondary basis.
+The possibility to meet the requirements for PMSE applications enabled by video transmissions should be analysed as well, even though those requirements may be complex to assure.

 For major events 270 MHz of interleaved bandwidth is needed .“[ APWPT to supply a reference].
-For very big events like the Olympic Games and Championships even more spectrum is required.
-As a consequence of the Digital Dividend there is only 320 MHz left and after taking into account the digital TV multiplexes 214 MHz to 264 MHz interleaved spectrum remains available.
+For very big events like the Olympic Games even more spectrum is required.
+As a consequence of the Digital Dividend there is only 320 MHz left, i.e. 470-790 MHz, and after taking into account operational digital TV multiplexes even less interleaved spectrum remains available.
 PMSE is already at the limit of its possibilities in some countries.“[UK to supply a reference].
 [The ECC Strategic Plan states that the ECC shall maintain its efforts to quantify the needs for PMSE and to identify appropriate frequency bands.
 In this regard the FM51 was created to review the spectrum requirements for PMSE.]

-Additional spectrum between 1 and 2 GHz is needed for audio PMSE equipment such as radio microphones, in-ear monitors, conference and interpretation equipment etc. CEPT Report 32, noted: “PMSE demand for spectrum is expected to continue to rise in the medium term.
+Additional spectrum in the frequency range between 1 and 2 GHz is needed for audio PMSE equipment such as radio microphones, in-ear monitors, conference and interpretation equipment etc. CEPT Report 32, noted: “PMSE demand for spectrum is expected to continue to rise in the medium term.
 Even if there was no reduction in the quantity of interleaved spectrum available for PMSE, users would eventually face increasing constraints in spectrum supply and the need to change the way that they used it.

-Audio PMSE generally operate on a secondary basis and as a result the spectrum demand is usually satisfied on a national basis.

-In January 2007 the ETSI-System Reference Document TR102546 extended the existing "tuning ranges" for audio PMSE identified in EN 300 422.

 Spectrum requirements

 [to be supplied by APWPT]

+Quality requirements of PMSE applications can vary depending on the task in hand.
+The bandwidth of the signal to be transmitted i.e. audio or video has a direct impact on the spectral bandwidth required.